BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: Limitations

 \section{Limitations}

 Despite our efforts, constructing a gold-standard dataset for \ac{ie} over biomedical experimental protocols remains challenging.
-One limitation arises from our use of \acp{llm} for protocol text normalization.
-While normalization improves consistency, it may introduce misalignment in step references, \eg, references to the product of an earlier step may be shifted to a later step after normalization.
+One limitation arises from our use of the \acp{llm} for protocol text normalization.
+While normalization improves consistency, it may introduce misalignments in step references, \eg, references to the product of an earlier step may be shifted to a later step after normalization.
 Such errors can affect fine-grained step-level grounding and temporal dependency annotation.
-Our text--graph integrated \ac{rag} framework adopts a relatively simple strategy for combining textual relevance and graph coverage.
-Exploring more advanced graph-aware retrieval and reasoning mechanisms, particularly for modeling temporal and hierarchical dependencies in protocols, remains an important direction for future work.

 \faExclamationTriangle\ \textbf{Warning.} Reproducing the biomedical experiments described in \acs{biopie} \textbf{must only be carried out under the direct supervision of qualified domain experts}, as many procedures \textbf{involve significant safety hazards} and may \textbf{pose serious risks to personnel, equipment, and the environment} if performed improperly.
 The biomedical protocols provided are strictly for reference purposes only and are not intended to serve as standalone or executable experimental instructions.
-This is consistent with their presentation in their original publications.
+This is consistent with their presentation in the original publications.